Fazilat-Jahan/Crypto-Data-Agent/README.md

 - Ask for the latest price of BTC, ETH, or any trading pair
 - Quickly check market movements through simple queries
 - Use in educational, informational, or quick-check crypto tools

+💬 Example Prompts

+👉 "What's the price of BTCUSDT?"
+👉 "Tell me ETHUSDT rate?"
+👉 "Check DOGE to USDT"

+Agent will respond with the most recent price from Binance.

 ---